Playhouse on the Square: The Circuit Playhouse

 The Circuit Playhouse is a 218-seat theater located at 51 S. Cooper St., mainly used for smaller productions.

 TheatreWorks at the Square

 TheatreWorks is a building one block west of The Circuit Playhouse originally built in 1995 to house a variety of small performance groups unable to afford quarters of their own.
-Now, emerging artists and performing arts groups may rent the facilities."
+Now, emerging artists and performing arts groups may rent the facilities.
 There are now two buildings under its operation: Theatreworks at the Square at 2085 Monroe Ave., and The Evergreen Theatre (originally the Ritz movie theatre, built in 1927) at 1705 Poplar Ave. (former location of The Circuit Playhouse).
 Together they have 2 fully-equipped stages, and 3 rehearsal studios.

-Programs & Outreach
+Programs and outreach

 Circuit Playhouse, Inc. maintains several education and outreach programs.
 The Circuit Playhouse is also home to the Summer Youth Theatre Conservatory, a summer program for children who are interested in learning more about the career of acting.